advay-sinha/Algo-Trade-Simulator/README.md

 - **Live market data** sourced on demand from Yahoo Finance with resilient quote/chart fallbacks
 - **Live market lab** page with ticker search, candlestick overlays, and intraday stats powered by Yahoo Finance
 - **AI-assisted strategy lab** that trains and backtests SMA crossovers on 5-year history and generates live signals
-- **Hybrid chatbot copilot** using local Ollama (Mistral) with DuckDuckGo fallback for research and automation, now including budget-aware, diversified allocation suggestions for short horizons
+- **Hybrid chatbot copilot** backed by OpenAI GPT models with heuristic fallbacks for research and automation, now including budget-aware, diversified allocation suggestions for short horizons
 - **Simulation workspace** for creating, updating, and tracking algorithmic trading experiments
 - **Home analytics dashboard** surfacing portfolio stats, trained strategies, and recent results
 - **Session recovery** using browser storage so signed-in users can resume quickly